EU

 What conditions do I need to meet?

-You must either have had an income from paid work (pay) of at least 1.5 G, i.e. NOK 140,451 at the current Basic Amount, in Norway, during the previous calendar year, or of at least 3 G, i.e. NOK 280,902 at the current Basic Amount, during the previous 3 calendar years.
+You must either have had an income from paid work (pay) of at least 1.5 the Basic Amount (Grunnbeløpet) i.e. NOK 177 930 in the preceding 12 months, or at least 3 times the Basic Amount, i.e. NOK 355 860 during the 36 preceding months.

 If you are an EEA citizen and have become unemployed in Norway without having earned this sufficient minimum income, you may still be entitled to unemployment benefit on the basis of work in another EEA country.
-In this instance you would be required to have worked the equivalent of full time for at least 16 weeks in another EEA country during the previous calendar year, or at least 32 weeks during the last 3 calendar years.
+In this instance you would be required to have worked the equivalent of full time for at least 16 weeks in another EEA country during the previous 23 months, or at least 32 weeks during the last 36 months.

 It is a fundamental requirement that you must be a genuine job-seeker, i.e. willing and able to take any work, anywhere in Norway.
 You must be registered with NAV as a job-seeker and you may be required to document your job-seeking activities.
 If you refuse to take a suitable job, do not attend the NAV office when you are asked to, or are not actively looking for work, you may lose your entitlement to unemployment benefit for a period.